Page 1: Biography

 This biography, written by Joanne Drayton, was first published in the Dictionary of New Zealand Biography in 1998.

-Edith Marion Collier was born on 28 March 1885 at Wanganui, the eldest of 10 children of Eliza Catherine Parkes and her husband, Henry Collier, a music shop proprietor and substantial landowner.
+Edith Marion Collier was born on 28 March 1885 at Whanganui, the eldest of 10 children of Eliza Catherine Parkes and her husband, Henry Collier, a music shop proprietor and substantial landowner.
 The Colliers were a musical family and active members of St Paul's Presbyterian Church.
 Edith attended local primary schools and Wanganui Girls' College.
 In spite of the considerable domestic demands on her time and energy, she became an accomplished cellist playing chamber music in a family quartet led by her father's violin.

 Around 1903, already showing artistic talent, she enrolled at the Wanganui Technical School to study art.
 There she worked with Ivy Copeland, Minnie Izett and, after 1909, with the English artist Dennis Seaward; she achieved high passes in the South Kensington examinations.
 Encouraged by the painter Herbert Babbage to seek further training overseas, Edith left New Zealand in 1912 to continue her studies in London.

 She found her first few months touring and painting in Britain truly exhilarating.
 'I am just in full swing now,' she wrote in a postcard to a brother; 'never had such a time in my life, working all the time.'
 Freed from family responsibilities, she lived a student life, rooming with other young female students at Queen Alexandra's House and attending classes at the St John's Wood Art Schools.
 The instruction proved conservative in its approach and Collier soon became disillusioned.
 Inspiration was instead provided by an Australian artist teaching in London, Margaret McPherson (later Preston), who also became a good friend.